 North Carolina law establishes a three-year time limit for the filing of a personal injury lawsuit.
 The time clock begins to run on the date of the accident.
 However, various other circumstances may change this time limitation.
 Be sure to contact an auto accident attorney as quickly as possible to discuss the specifics of your case.

 What Is My Case Worth?

 There are numerous factors that can contribute to the value of your auto accident case.
-The extent of your injuries, along with level of property damage to your vehicle come into consideration.
+The extent of your injuries, along with the level of property damage to your vehicle comes into consideration.
 However, the measurement of these elements can prove challenging because of future damages that may result from the accident.
 Actions of the at-fault party may also figure into the equation, possibly increasing the compensation amount.